|

 If you believe your termination may have been wrongful, you may want to consult

 with an attorney.
-Since most terminations are lawful, often unemployment
+Since most terminations are lawful, often Nevada unemployment

-compensation is the only benefit an employee receives once they are terminated.
+compensation and benefits are the only benefit an employee receives once they are terminated.

 Nevada employees are entitled to

-receive unemployment benefits as long as they are not
+receive Nevada unemployment benefits as long as they are not

 term and often an employee is entitled to unemployment